Diabetes and Dental Health

 - Blood vessel changes – When diabetic blood vessels thicken, the flow of oxygen and nutrients to the gums is reduced.
 The reduced flow also slows the clearing of waste products.
-The combination weakens the resistance of gum tissue and bone structure to an infection.
+The combination weakens the resistance of gum tissue and bone structure to infection.

-- Bacteria – Elevated blood sugar is associated with a higher sugar content in the saliva in your mouth.
+- Bacteria – Elevated blood sugar is associated with higher sugar content in the saliva in your mouth.
 This increased “sweetness” helps bacteria grow, overpower the resistance to infection, and cause gum and bone disease.

 - Smoking – The plain facts about smoking and gum disease are: